mauroigor1/RN/README.md

 # RN
-Lecture materials (disordered) from a neural networks course.
+Lecture materials (messy) from a neural networks course.